Divide-By-0/blog/content/posts/things.md

 **[Portable Charger with Cables Built In](https://amzn.to/43tsg2s) - $20**.
 The same price and capacity as the Anker equivalent, but comes with cables.
 Recommended by [Sam Bowman](https://www.sambowman.co/p/things-i-recommend-you-buy-and-use).
 **[Space Saver Compression Bags](https://amzn.to/3CfC44b) - $13**.
 These bags have a one way vent when you compress them, so are useful to tightly pack clothes in suitcases.
 Good gift for people who travel a lot.
 **[Travel Battery Electric Toothbrush](https://amzn.to/3P1b7Jc) - $20**.
 Lasts for 180 brushes per AA, doesn't require traveling with a bulky toothbrush charger.
 Recommended by [Tynan](https://tynan.com/gear2022/).
+**[Stannous Fluoride Toothpaste](https://amzn.to/3WQULox) - $15**.
+Stannous flouride and hydroxyapatite has repeatedly [been shown](https://now.tufts.edu/2013/03/20/other-fluoride-benefits-stannous-fluoride) to be more effective than normal toothpaste at cavity prevention.
+This Crest toothpaste is basically the same price and texture so should be a no-brainer toothpaste replacement.
+Thanks to [Rob Wiblin for the rec](https://medium.com/@robertwiblin/things-i-recommend-you-buy-and-use-rob-edition-1d7b2ce27d68).
 **[Moisture Chamber Eye Seals](https://amzn.to/3Nj9q8T) - $45**.
 My dry eye doctor recommended that when I'm on the computer a lot, to browse with these instead to maintain eye moisture.
 You can also just use goggles, but these result in notably more moisture for me.

 I also want [Kava powder](https://amzn.to/3He6HKo) as an alternative kickback substance.